-You may have already read in this site that Alchemy is not a polarity game, but a game of attraction.
-Nevertheless it is not an attraction between contraries or complementaries, but based on densities.
+You may have already read on this site that Alchemy is not a polarity game, but a game of attraction.
+Nevertheless, it is not an attraction between contraries or complementaries but based on densities.
 We are always before a less dense Mercurius/Secret Fire/Spiritus Mundi attracted by a denser one, as opposed to the atmospheric models, and that’s why it is so difficult and hardworking to extract it from raw matters.
 And that’s also what an alchemical magnet is for.

-The karst plateau of San Martino di Castrozza is a mountain desert of utterly beauty, of about 50 sq. km., crowned by Dolomite peaks which are borders to the Italian regions of Trentino and Veneto.
-Like a real crown, beyond the peaks the plateau precipitates into the woods below, which in the nearby of Monte Agner reaches a vertical drop of one kilometer.
-In a poetic way it can be defined as a huge stone castle emerging from the Paneveggio forest.
+The karst plateau of San Martino di Castrozza is a mountain desert of utter beauty, of about 50 sq. km., crowned by Dolomite peaks which are borders to the Italian regions of Trentino and Veneto.
+Like a real crown, beyond the peaks, the plateau precipitates into the woods below, which in the nearby of Monte Agner reaches a vertical drop of one kilometer.
+In a poetic way, it can be defined as a huge stone castle emerging from the Paneveggio forest.

 But what my mother didn’t know was that the plateau was not a compact sedimentary rocky bulk, but the subsurface was actually traveled by a karst system like a Gruyère cheese.
 The karst system has been detected but not yet explored, due to the lack of a visible entrance hole, but sinkholes.
-Just 20 km. south-east San Martino plateau there spread out the Piani Eterni, or eternal planes (because of their vastness ), a huge caves system which they only recently started to explore.
-An expedition in 2014 proved that the system plunge vertically to 1052 m. under the sea level and stretch horizontally for kilometers absorbing the falling waters.
-At present there is no evidence that San Martino karst system runs along the same lines, though.
+Just 20 km. south-east San Martino plateau there spread out the Piani Eterni, or eternal planes (because of their vastness ), a huge caves system that they only recently started to explore.
+An expedition in 2014 proved that the system plunges vertically to 1052 m. under the sea level and stretches horizontally for kilometers absorbing the falling waters.
+At present, there is no evidence that San Martino karst system runs along the same lines, though.

-The karst system and Busa di Manna are strictly connected, as the latter is an high mountain sinkhole.
-Elevated sinkholes are basically extreme cold-air pools which are basically funnel shaped karst basins that determine strong radiative cooling and to cause their peculiarity they must present a route for surface water to disappear underground,
+The karst system and Busa di Manna are strictly connected, as the latter is a high mountain sinkhole.
+Elevated sinkholes are basically extreme cold-air pools which are basically funnel-shaped karst basins that determine strong radiative cooling to cause their peculiarity they must present a route for surface water to disappear underground,

-The reader can find a current state of the art research in exhaustive mathematical model Formation of Extreme Cold-Air Pools in Elevated Sinkholes: An Idealized Numerical Process Study by Günther Zängl, a research on elevated sinkholes phenomenon, considering almost the extreme situations in the Gstettneralm and Peter Sinks sinkholes.
-The model results indicate a number of necessary preconditions for the formation of an extreme cold-air pool in a sinkhole assuming the surface is to be covered with freshly fallen snow above a height of 1000 mI, while the case I’m examining in Busa di Manna presents bare rocks and melting snow.
-Below I provided an essential and brief summarizing of Zängl research:
+The reader can find the current state-of-the-art research in the exhaustive mathematical model Formation of Extreme Cold-Air Pools in Elevated Sinkholes: An Idealized Numerical Process Study by Günther Zängl, research on elevated sinkholes phenomenon, considering almost the extreme situations in the Gstettneralm and Peter Sinks sinkholes.
+The model results indicate a number of necessary preconditions for the formation of an extreme cold-air pool in a sinkhole assuming the surface are to be covered with freshly fallen snow above a height of 1000 mm, while the case I’m examining in Busa di Manna presents bare rocks and melting snow.
+Below I provided an essential and brief summary of Zängl research:

 The larger ground–air temperature differences occur in the cloud-free regions where the net radiative heat loss of the ground is much larger.
 The drying is mainly achieved by ice cloud formation and subsequent sedimentation of the ice particles.
 The air in the center region of the sinkhole is now more than 15 K colder than outside, which in turn explains the virtual absence of katabatic winds in the inner part of the sinkhole.
 During undisturbed clear nights, the air in closed sinkholes cools very rapidly around sunset, followed by a more gradual cooling in the night proper.
 The cooling rate of the basin air is found to be close to the net radiative cooling rate around sunset but much smaller in the second half of the night, implying that a significant opposing heat source is present.
 Clements et al. (2003) also found that downslope flows along the side slopes of the basin are only of minor importance because they are hampered by the extreme static stability within the cold pool.
 Moreover, turbulent vertical fluxes of sensible heat were shown to be negligible except for a short period after sunset, indicating that the cooling of the basin air is maintained by radiative heat flux divergence.
 The absence of significant sensible heat fluxes also suggests that the net radiative heat loss of the surface is nearly balanced by heat conduction from the ground.
 The presence of a positive feedback effect of the cold pool on the downward long-wave radiation is confirmed, the ground heat flux is the leading term opposing the net radiation in all cases”.